Integrity & Whistleblowing

 To whom and how may I raise my concern

-Concern may be raised by completing the Whistleblowing Form(physical/electronic forms), which is available at the KAFIB website and forwarding it to email:
+Concern may be raised by completing the Whistleblowing Form (physical/electronic forms), which is available at the KAFIB website and forwarding to the applicable channel:

 Any Board member